FireworksProject/enginemill-cjs/README.md

         --compress

-Or, if you installed Enginemill CJS as a command line tool globally then you can do the same thing with
+Or, if you installed Enginemill CJS as a command line tool globally then you can do the same thing with this command:

     enginemill-cjs \
         --source commonjs/main.coffee \